Cataract Surgery Austin TX

 As cataracts progress, they will eventually start to impair vision enough to make normal day-to-day tasks difficult, if not impossible.
 At this point, cataract surgery becomes the best option.
 Cataract surgery is the most common surgery in the United States it is mostly painless and has a very high rate of success.

-If cataracts are impairing your vision, schedule a Free Screening with our cataract surgeon, Dr. L. Shawn Wong, M.D., and find out how you may be able to achieve visual freedom! through cataract surgery.
+If cataracts are impairing your vision, schedule a Comprehensive Exam with our cataract surgeon, Dr. L. Shawn Wong, M.D., and find out how you may be able to achieve “visual freedom” through cataract surgery.